 Samos is the eighth largest Greek island and belongs to the Dodecanese archipelago in the eastern Aegean.

-The coastline of Samos is 159 km long.
-The beaches are known for the crystal clear water, and the hills and lush greenery that surround them.
-You can enjoy the organized beaches with sunbeds, umbrellas, and cafes, or those hidden in coves in the beautiful nature.
+The coastline of the island is 159 km long.
+In a word, Samos beaches are known for the crystal clear water, and the hills and lush greenery that surround them.
+You can enjoy the organized beaches with sunbeds, umbrellas, and cafés, or those hidden in coves in the beautiful nature.

 Besides beaches, this Greek island is known for its rich history, fantastic muscat wines, as well as picturesque towns and villages.
 More about Samos can be found here.

-And now let’s take a walk around Samos’s beautiful beaches.
+And now let’s take a walk around Samos beaches 😎

 Beaches in Pythagorion

 Pythagorion is the main touristic resort on the island.
 And for me, it is the most lovely place in Samos.
 Along the promenade and the port with yachts and boats, there are many taverns and bars.